el-young/algorithms-in-action.github.io/src/algorithms/parameters/handover.md

 it conditionally renders components based on what is inside global state.
 What kicks it all off is an initial entry into global state, which is the parameter component.

-On mount, parameter components must then immediately dispatch defaults to global state so the rest of the app knows what parameters exist.
+On mount, parameter components must then immediately dispatch data to be used by the controller to global state so the rest of the app knows what parameters exist.
 Without this, the user would need to enter values and click *Run* before other panels render.